EnchLolz/ImaginaryCTF-CrewCTF-25/PBJ.md

     return l+w3.to_wei(0.2, 'ether')
 ```

-We can also calculate the value for when we sell the flagcoins as well locally:
+We can also calculate the value for when we sell the flagcoins locally:

 ```py
 # if i buy with income